apache/spark/docs/tutorial.rst

 ''''''''
 Everything looks like it's running fine so let's run a backfill.
 ``backfill`` will respect your dependencies, emit logs into files and talk to the database to record status.
-If you do have a webserver up, you'll be able to track the progress. ``airflow webserver`` will start a web server if you are interested in tracking the progress visually as your backfill progresses.
+If you do have a webserver up, you will be able to track the progress. ``airflow webserver`` will start a web server if you are interested in tracking the progress visually as your backfill progresses.